readyfor/storycapture/README.md

 #### Example 2

-Another example, the following setting tells storycap to wait for resolving of `fontLoading`:
+Another example, the following setting tells storycapture to wait for resolving of `fontLoading`:

 ```html
 <!-- ./storybook/preview-head.html -->